LOOKING TO STARE

 STARE vb : to look or gaze fixedly, often with hostility or rudeness.

 “Don’t stare please, it’s extremely impolite”, she snarled.
-“Oh, I’m terribly sorry madam, I’ve told her countless times but please understand my child’s intentions are nothing untoward… in fact quite the contrary.
-It is, actually, a sense of curiosity that she possesses; a carnal interest imbued by the innumerable number of visual appearances exhibited throughout existence in this – anything but banal – troposphere of ours, is all” replied the primary care-giver, in haste, and defense.
+“Oh, I’m terribly sorry madam.
+I’ve told her countless times but please understand my child’s intentions are nothing untoward… in fact quite the contrary.
+It is, actually, a sense of curiosity that she possesses; a carnal interest imbued by the innumerable number of visual appearances exhibited throughout existence in this – anything but banal – humansphere of ours, is all” replied the primary care-giver, in haste, and defence.

 Confused by this strangers sudden moroseness and the now piqued expression of a loved one, the child’s stare quickly ebbs from its naturally desired gaze and shifts into an act of uncontrollable quagmire – darting back and forth between the now darkened scene of violation and a solemn strand of hair that had somehow wedged itself upside the plastic window pane.

-Why I ask, what invokes this feeling of discomfort, this awkward disposition among our being when there are in fact other parts of the globe where we – humans, have nurtured this very act and reap the benefits of a rather complex, yet brilliant, method of non-verbal communication.
+Why, I ask.
+What invokes this feeling of discomfort, this awkward disposition among our being, when there are in fact other regions where we – humans – have nurtured this very act to now reap the benefits of a rather complex, yet brilliant, method of non-verbal communication.

-Given the opportunity – say hidden behind a pair of dark shades for example, generally, we do like to stare.
-It’s enjoyable and quite edifying to inspect, and discover.
-Yet, remove the mask, and we’re immediately faced with a situation of confrontment, a situation that we’re really not sure how to handle.
-Which is incredibly strange really, that – for a species of such intelligence, for the majority, we’ve not yet been able to take command of this form of communication.
+Given the opportunity – say hidden behind a pair of dark shades for example – generally, we do like to stare.
+It’s enjoyable and quite edifying to inspect and discover.
+Yet, remove the mask, and we’re immediately faced with a situation of confrontation, a moment of uncertainty that we’re really not sure how to handle.
+Which is incredibly strange really.
+For a species of such intelligence, why have a majority not yet been able to take command of this form of communication.
 In fact the ability to comfortably engage in this behaviour actually appears to be growing weaker.

-Of course there are many types of stare-viations amidst this language – like the good and the evil for example, two forms that often require no translation and actually give merit to its obvious communicative powers.
-However, it seems it’s with the many in between that the problematic mystery still remains, particularly with those that do require the recipient a need to wonder, alone.
+Of course there are many types of stare-viations amidst this language – like the good and the evil for example; two forms that often require no translation and actually give merit to its obvious communicative powers.
+However, it seems it is with the many in between that the problematic mystery still remains.
+Particularly with those that do require the recipient a need to wonder the translation, alone.
 “Umm, why does this guy keep staring at me?”
 “Is it curiosity, amorous, pejorative, admiration, attraction, contempt, or perhaps just a case of intense concentration and no intended interaction at all?”
 “Shit, this is making me nervous.” would be a common script.

-The reality is that society teaches our young a mentality and practice of not to stare and that this action is rude, which in turn renders it quite a difficult act to perform naturally.
-Yet, in direct contrary to this, it also teaches us of the ‘please maintain eye contact’ preferred during ‘adult’ interactions – esp. in business/employment; which, consequently, could in fact prove vital for determining the path to ones future.
+The reality is that society teaches our young a mentality and practice of not to stare and that this action is rude, which in turn renders it quite a difficult act to develop and perform naturally.
+Yet, in direct contrary to this, it also instills on us the ‘please maintain eye contact’ requirement preferred during ‘adult’ interactions – esp. in business/employment.
+Which, consequently, could in fact prove vital for determining the path to ones future.
 A difficult contradiction of inculcated mannerisms we’re made to overcome, I guess.

 It’s both amiable and also a fair exchange for the taking of visual goods, I would have thought.